colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 You've now seen the complete 7-layer architecture that delivers all six INPACT™ capabilities.
 But understanding the destination isn't the same as knowing the journey.

-Sarah Cedao's transformation from 9-13 second responses to 1.8 seconds, from 40-60% accuracy to 85%+, from compliance failure to HIPAA exemplar—this didn't happen overnight.
+Sarah Cedao's transformation from 9-13 second responses to 1.8 seconds, from 40-60% accuracy to 85%+, from compliance failure to HIPAA exemplar, this didn't happen overnight.
 It required a systematic 90-day roadmap.

 **The chapters ahead provide that roadmap:**